The Dahlquist Research Fellowship

 • speaks English

 The award will be for full time research at KTH in numerical analysis and will carry special recognition at the School of Engineering Sciences.
 The recipient is encouraged to pursue her or his own research interests.
-The Fellow is provided with office and computer facilities within the department of Numerical Analysis at KTH throughout the award period.
+The Fellow is provided with office and computer facilities within the department of Mathematics at KTH throughout the award period.
 The award period is two years.

 "Erik Lehto has been awarded the Dahlquist Research Fellowship for his important contributions to the field of numerical methods for partial differential equations.
 He has used radial basis functions to develop new methods which allow for nonstructured node distribution, leading to accurate and cost-effective algorithms.
 His work is characterized by a truly novel and original approach, and has potential for a large variety of applications in science and engineering."